 RESPONSIBILITY applies to humans over the age of 15 years, in an accruing attitude until full maturity at 21 years of age.

 In this framework, any view that RIGHTS have been infringed is an indication of where RESPONSIBILITY and ACCOUNTABILITY among the adult population, has failed.
-This is not to imply that everyone is equal in this responsibility, nor to excuse the level of responsibility that lies at the feet of political leaders.
-However it does imply that mere complaint about the failure of leaders is a failure of the complainant to be accountable for their own responsibility in contribution to the world.
+This is not to imply that everyone is equal in this responsibility, nor to excuse the level of responsibility that lies at the feet of political and corporate leaders.
+However, apart from the downtrodden, it does imply that mere complaint about the failure of leaders is a failure of the complainant to be accountable for their own responsibility in contribution to the world.
 In otherwords, if complaint, then action.

 CHILDREN All children have a RIGHT to be fully supported and nurtured in the community.
 Key to their development is the incremental training into contribution, accountability and responsibility.